-So what’s going on, why does my mower chute clog?
-The most common reason a mower chute clogs is because the grass is too heavy, but there are lots of other reasons:
+So what’s going on?
+Why does my mower chute clog?
+The most common reason a mower chute clogs are because the grass is too heavy, but there are lots of other reasons:

 - Poor Cutting Conditions